omichde/CodaNotes.safariextension/README.md

 Thanks to Apple for letting us play with Safari Extensions, and thanks to [Neven](https://twitter.com/mrgan‎) and [Garrett](https://twitter.com/garrettmoon) for such great quick work on this project.

+## Submit Setup

+This fork of Coda Notes contains a custom PHP submission script and changes to the extension itself to facilitate sending your notes through your own server.
+This extra feature comes at the cost of two little setup steps explained within the extension itself.

+Caution: take special care that this submission script sends emails to any recipient through your server and hence may be misused for spamming.
+Further action may be needed to prevent this.

 ## License

 Coda Notes is distributed under a modified version of the MIT License.
 See LICENSE for more information.